 I could make tons of different recipes, which are low-carb, completely sugar-free and keto with only a few ingredients.
-Trust me, after you will make this Keto Dark Chocolate Almond Clusters, your cravings for sweet and crunchy dessert will be long gone.
+Trust me, after you will make these Keto Dark Chocolate Almond Clusters, your cravings for sweet and crunchy dessert will be long gone.

 It’s that moment of the day when I’d do anything for a sweet treat.
 But, you know when following a low carb, keto diet we should stay under 20g of carbs and added sugar it’s a no-no from the beginning (for many good reasons).